clayheaton/doctor_rogue/README.md

 This project is in the early stages of development.
 More information on the goals, structure and features of Doctor Chick can be found in the [Doctor Chick Design Briefing](https://github.com/ccheaton/doctor_rogue/blob/master/design_briefing.md).

 If you have any questions regarding the design document, you can add them here: [Design Questions](https://github.com/ccheaton/doctor_rogue/wiki/Design-questions).

-This is also the location for bug tracking and to-do tracking.
+If you would like to report any bugs, issues or to-do items, please do so on the [Issues Page](https://github.com/ccheaton/doctor_rogue/issues?state=open)

-For information on some of the tools being used in development, please see the [editing page](https://github.com/ccheaton/doctor_rogue/wiki/Editing-resources).
+For information on some of the tools being used in development, please see the [Editing Page](https://github.com/ccheaton/doctor_rogue/wiki/Editing-resources).

 For useful programming tidbits, see [this page](https://github.com/ccheaton/doctor_rogue/wiki/Useful-programming-tidbits).